Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation

-Through a series of numerical experiments, we reveal various interactions among taxation, the cash fund, and the ratcheting mechanism.
+Through a series of numerical experiments, our paper contributes new insights regarding various interactions among taxation, the cash fund, and the ratcheting mechanism in the context of a hybrid VA contract.
 First, we find that in the absence of taxes, the VA contract becomes more valuable to the policyholder as the cash rate increases.
 Second, we find that taxation substantially impacts the optimal withdrawal strategy; it is sometimes optimal for the policyholder to not withdraw anything (and leave the guaranteed withdrawal amount in the cash fund) when tax rates are high.
 This is due to a ``tax-shielding'' effect arising from the difference in the taxation of the ordinary withdrawals and the cash fund.
 Third, benefit base upgrades in the form of a ratchet are sometimes necessary to ensure the product is worthwhile to the policyholder in the presence of taxation.
 In addition, when comparing contracts with a return-of-premium and a ratchet specification, we find that the ratchet discourages early surrender due to the enhanced downside risk protection it provides.
-Finally, the addition of a cash fund discourages active withdrawals; instead, it is optimal for policyholders to leverage the cash fund rate to further grow their proceeds from the contract.
+Finally, the addition of a cash fund discourages active withdrawals with or without taxes; instead, it is optimal for policyholders to leverage the cash fund rate to further grow their proceeds from the contract.